 Participants identified with an intellectual disability must be 12 years or older and agree to observe and abide by the Special Olympics Canada Sports Rules.
-Active participation is mandatory.
-For our two youth programs, athletes must be between ages 2 and 11.
+For our two youth programs, athletes must be between ages 3 and 11.

 Programs depend on qualified volunteers.
-Please contact us to find out which sports are available in your region.
+Please contact us to find out which sports you can help with.

-As well, families and support people are responsible for transporting athletes to and from their training sessions.
+As well, families/caregivers are responsible for transporting athletes to and from their training sessions.

 Athletes are not required to compete.
 However, most find it is a great opportunity to learn about themselves.
 Having an event to plan for also provides a great focus for teaching them about working toward a goal and not giving up.

-Special Olympics NWT provides its volunteer coaches with training and support in working with athletes with an intellectual disability, as well as the theory and practice of their sport, plus first aid.
+Special Olympics NWT provides its volunteer coaches with training and support in working with athletes with an intellectual disability, as well as the theory and practice of their sport.